House Energy Rating: Need for HERS

-Increase in population, Economic issues are the some factors which have escalated the energy demand across the world.
-In developed countries, the growth rate of energy consumption rate is 1.1%/year while in developing countries the energy consumption growth rate approximately 3 time to that of developed countries.
+Increase in population, economic issues are the some factors which have escalated the energy demand across the world.
+In developed countries, the growth rate of energy consumption rate is 1.1% per year while in developing countries the energy consumption growth rate approximately 3 time to that of developed countries.
 Beside this high growth in energy consumption it also causes to increase the production of green house gases to the atmosphere.
 The increase in demand of energy, limited resource of convention energy sources, hike in conventional fuel prices, global warming are some important factors which Impetus us to adopt energy saving techniques and alternative sources of energy.
 Building sector consumes one third of world's resources.
 Building currently shares approximately 40% of energy in most of the countries and are considered among the largest end-use sector.
 As per International energy agency (IEA) world energy consumption and green house gases level is going to increase rapidly every year.
 IEA recognize the building sector as one of the most cost effective sector where energy consumption can be reduced.
-It is estimated that the energy consumption can be reduced to 1509 million tonnes of equivalent (Mtoe) and at the same time it will cause to reduce the green house gases production up to 12.6 gigatonnes(Gt) by 2050.
+It is estimated that the energy consumption can be reduced to 1509 million tonnes of equivalent (Mtoe) and at the same time it will cause to reduce the green house gases production up to 12.6 gigatonnes (Gt) by 2050.
 The international energy outlook report reveals that the energy consumption is increasing in each year and the energy increment trends are shown in the right-hand figure.

 So, we conclude that the building sector is one of the largest sector where energy consumption and green house gases emission can be reduced effectively by improving the energy efficiency of buildings and hence HERS can play a vital role in achieving all this.

 In different countries

 Australia

-Five star is the first house-rating scheme of Australia, which was developed in 1980 by the GMI council of Australia.
+In Australia, Five star is the first house-rating scheme, which was developed in 1980 by the GMI council of Australia.
 This scheme was basically based on the three basic elements, glass, mass and insulation of dwelling.
-Due to many limitation this system get failed in attaining popularity and in 1990s they develop Victorian scheme.
+Due to many limitations this system failed to attain popularity and in 1990s they develop Victorian scheme.
 This scheme attains some popularity but it was also not suitable for all climate of Australia.
 In 1993 a more flexible HERE, known by Graded five star rating system was developed.
 This rating scheme was much flexible and was suitable to all climatic conditions of Australia.
-Presently there are different HERS available in Australia which are used in different state of this country.
+Presently there are different HERS available in Australia which are used in different Australian states.
 Some of HERS used in this country are: